Moodyw03/MemoMingle/README.md

 ## User Interface

-MemoMingle's user interface (UI) is crafted with a focus on simplicity and ease of use, ensuring that users can navigate the app intuitively.
+My Cloud Diary's user interface (UI) is crafted with a focus on simplicity and ease of use, ensuring that users can navigate the app intuitively.
 The UI employs a warm, pastel colour palette that creates a welcoming and calming environment, aimed at enhancing user concentration and reducing visual strain during note management tasks.

 Key design elements include: